Adithyan8833/vsdRiscvSoc/Task2/instruction_decoding (1).md

 | lw a5,-20(s0)     | 0000011  | a5 (x15)     | s0 (x8)     | —   | 010    | —        | 111111111011 01000 010 01111 0000011                         | Load word from stack into a5                     |
 | mv a0,a5          | 0110011  | a0 (x10)     | a5 (x15)    | x0  | 000    | 0000000  | 0000000 00000 01111 000 01010 0110011                        | Copy a5 into a0                                  |

-**Notes:**
-This snippet shows the function prologue, immediate loading, memory access, and register movement before calling the factorial function.

 ---